top of page

 2023–2025: RESEARCHER.
 HDK-VALAND, UNIVERSITY OF GOTHENBURG

-PhD student and teacher.
-The thesis, "Television Without Frontiers", which consists of a documentary performance in the form of a TV production, paired with a media historical and theoretical text, was defended in 2021.
-In addition, I was teaching in the undergraduate programs in Fine Art, Photography, and Literary Composition.
+The doctoral thesis "Television Without Frontiers" combined a documentary performance in the form of a TV production with a media-historical and theoretical text.
+It was defended in 2021.
+During this period, I also taught in the undergraduate programs in Fine Art, Photography, and Literary Composition.

 2014: RESEARCHER.
 KUNGL KONSTHÖGSKOLAN, STOCKHOLM

-One-year research project funded by the Swedish Research Council.
-The title of the project was The "Theatre of Bureaucracy" and was developed in the form of an enactment ("1985 – Monument to a Revolution"), centring on the transition of public administration to market-oriented control systems, from a historiographical perspective.
+The research project "Theatre of Bureaucracy" was funded by the Swedish Research Council, and developed as an enactment (1985 – Monument to a Revolution), focusing on the transition of public administration to market-oriented control systems, viewed from a historiographical perspective.

 2008–2009: JAN VAN EYCK AKADEMIE, MAASTRICHT